| Title: | Two-Sample Empirical Likelihood |

 A list of class "htest" containing following components: method - the character string of the test. data.name - a character string with the names of the input data.
 Delta0 - the specified hypothesized value of mean differences under the null hypothesis statistic - the value of the test statistic. p.value - the p-value for the test.

 Empirical likelihood inference for the difference of smoothed Huber estimators.
-This includes a test for the null hypothesis for a constant difference of smoothed Huber estimators, confidence interval and EL estimator.
+This includes a test for the null hypothesis of a constant difference of smoothed Huber estimators, a confidence interval, and the EL estimator.

 X |